 Project Vox: Conducting Philosophical Research on the Margins (2022-2023)

-Building on the work of previous teams, the 2022-2023 project team will expand Project Vox beyond individual philosophers, highlighting philosophical ideas that arose through conversation and collaboration.
-The emphasis on the idea over the figure will help unearth voices lost to the archive.
+Building on the work of previous teams, the 2022-2023 project team expanded Project Vox beyond individual philosophers, highlighting philosophical ideas that arose through conversation and collaboration.

 Timing